Skip to content

 }

-On oxc_language_server you can use the info! or error! macro to send messages to the output channel.
+In the language server integration for oxlint/oxfmt (for example, the oxc_language_server crate), you can use the info! or error! macros to send messages to the Oxc output channel in VS Code.